 Free Composting Workshops!

 Santa Clara County’s Home Composting Education Program (HCEP) offers FREE classes that teach you how to make compost from food scraps and yard trimmings to enrich soil and reduce waste!
-Visit the county’s Recycling and Waste Reduction Commission website to learn more about composting at home.
+Visit the UC Cooperative Extension website to sign-up on line and learn more about composting at home.

 Got a way with worms?
 The City of Milpitas offers one pound of free Redworms to each Milpitas household after attending a workshop!
 Talk to the Master Composter teaching your class.